gisogrimm/ovbox/README.md

 ````
 Here, `render.scene` is the TASCAR scene, which could be replaced by another mixer or simply by using the hardware outputs directly.
 The last line connects the first hardware input channel with the sender.

+## mplx_tools

+The tools `mplx_server` and `mplx_client` form the main communication protocol.
+They are essentially a STUN server and a TURN server, and provide a minimalistic session management.

 ## peer-to-peer mode vs server mode